 Top a pumpkin with sphagnum moss and an assortment of succulents for a striking, long-lasting display.
-Click or tap on the link below for step-by-step instructions for this project.
+See step-by-step instructions for this project.

 An antique Roseville vase combines with shades of brown, green and white to give this centerpiece a striking vintage look.
 Tan and brown pinecones set off white tulips, Calla lilies, white rice flowers and green eucalyptus.
 As the flowers fade, you can replace with fresh blooms or keep the cones, rice flowers and eucalyptus as a dried arrangement for the rest of the season.